rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-android-sdk/README.md

 {% tabs %}
 {% tab title="Kotlin" %}

 ```kotlin
 val traits = rudderClient!!.getRudderContext().getTraits()
 ```

 {% endtab %}

 {% tab title="JAVA" %}

 ```java
 Map<String,Object> traitsObj = rudderClient.getRudderContext().getTraits();
 ```

 {% endtab %}
 {% endtabs %}

+### Network Response 4xx and 5xx

+- If writeKey is wrong and app data also gets deleted then a new config cannot retrieve with the wrong write key. in the case of an app, data is present, SDK will retrieve the older config but throw the “Wrong WriteKey.
+Aborting” error while flush events to the server.

+- For other types of network errors (i.e. Invalid Data Plane URL), SDK will try to flush the events to the server every 11 second, 12 seconds, 13 seconds, and so on.

 ## Contact Us

 In case of any queries, you can always [contact us](mailto:%20docs@rudderstack.com), or open an issue [on our GitHub Issues page](https://github.com/rudderlabs/rudder-sdk-android/issues) in case of any discrepancy.